Hearing Aid Batteries: Everything You Need to Know

-Also, most council’s resource recovery centres or transfer stations provide a type of battery collection service.
+Also, most council resource recovery centres or transfer stations provide battery collection services.

-Many hearing aid retailers companies take hearing aid batteries for free.
+Some hearing aid retailer companies take hearing aid batteries for free.

-By not throwing your hearing aid batteries in the trash every couple of weeks, you make a more environmentally-friendly choice.
+You make a more environmentally-friendly choice by not throwing your hearing aid batteries in the trash every couple of weeks.